 At ASM, we see the bigger picture.
-Our corporate responsibility does not stop at the factory gates; it applies to everyone across the world that works with us and that includes all of our suppliers.
+Our corporate responsibility does not stop with our direct operations; it applies to everyone across the world that works with us including all of our suppliers.

 OUR POLICIES AND OUR SUPPLY CHAIN

-The following extracts from our Corporate Responsibility Policy are directly relevant for our relationship with our supply chain.
+Our policies establish the requirements and expectations for both ASM’s operations and our supply chain.
+The following is from our Corporate Responsibility Policy and is directly relevant for our relationship with our supply chain.

 “ASM is committed to making positive contributions towards causing no harm to our people or the planet.”

 WHAT WE EXPECT FROM OUR SUPPLIERS